Francisco Morazán: First term, 1830–1834

-Francisco Morazán won the popular vote of the 1830 presidential election, against the conservative challenger José del Valle.
-He was inaugurated on September 16.
+Francisco Morazán won the popular vote of the 1830 presidential election, against the conservative challenger José Cecilio del Valle.
+Mariano Prado was elected as his vice president.
+He was inaugurated on 16 September.
 In his inaugural speech he declared: "The sovereign people send me, to place myself, in the most dangerous of their destinies.
 I must obey and fulfill, the solemn oath that I have just rendered.
 I offer, to uphold the Federal Constitution, which I defended as a soldier and as a citizen."

 With Morazán's as president and governors sponsored by him, the liberals had consolidated power.
 The General was now in position to advance his liberal reforms.
 Through them, he attempted to dismantle what he felt were archaic Spanish institutions, and to give to his people a society based upon general education, religious liberty and social and political equality.
 In 1831 Morazán and Governor Mariano Gálvez turned Guatemala into a testing ground for these 'enlightenment-like' policies.
 They oversaw the building of schools and roads, enacted free trade policies, invited foreign capital and immigrants, allowed secular marriage and divorce and freedom of speech, tried to make public lands available to the expanding cochineal economy, separated church from state, abolished tithes, proclaimed religious liberties, confiscated church property, suppressed religious orders, and removed education from church control, among other policies.

 All of this new approved legislation struck a blow at the heart of the Guatemalan oligarchy.
 But more importantly, it stripped the Spanish clergy of their privileges, and curtailed their power.
 According to historian Mary Wilhelmine Williams: "The immediate reasons for the different enactments varied.
 Some laws were intended to protect the state from the clergy ... others aimed to help the recoup the public treasure, and at the same time sweep away aristocratic privilege; while still other legislation – especially that of latter date – was enacted for the punishment of opposition to earlier acts and of intrigues against the government" when Francisco Morazán first came to power.
 Back then, the General had to expel from the country archbishop Ramon Casaus and certain members of the monastic orders, because they were under suspicion of opposing independence.
 They used their influence against him and the Liberal Party during the civil war.
 They also had opposed the reforms, particularly those in the interest of general education which the Liberals were determined to push.

 In March 1832, another conflict erupted in El Salvador.
 Chief of State, José María Cornejo had rebelled against some federal decrees, which prompted President Morazán to act.
-The commander in chief at the head of the Federal Troops marched on to El Salvador, where they defeated Cornejo's State Army on March 14.
-On the 28th of the same month, Morazán had occupied San Salvador.
+The commander in chief at the head of the Federal Troops marched on to El Salvador, where they defeated Cornejo's State Army on 14 March.
+On 28 March, Morazán had occupied San Salvador.
 From that point forward, rumors about the need to reform the constitution began.